 diets increase the amount of uric acid produced by the body and may bring on a

 gout attack.
-For more information, see the topic
+To learn more, see the topic Weight Management.

 especially beer.
 Alcohol can reduce the release of uric acid by the kidneys

 into your urine, causing an increase of uric acid in your body.
 Beer, which is

 purines, appears to be worse than some other beverages

 seafood.
 Diets high in meat and seafood (high-purine foods) can raise uric acid

 Talk to your doctor about all the medicines you take.

 Some medicines may raise the uric acid level.